masak/nugget/description.md

         # method declarations
     };

-Only `def` and `has` declarations are allowed within the class block. `def` is for class-level constants and methods; `has` is for public properties.
+Only `def`, `let` and `has` declarations are allowed within the class block. `def` is for class-level constants and methods; `let` is for constants and methods that close over their environment; `has` is for public properties.
 There are no private properties.

 ### Property traits